JinRcn/SRDRE/README.md

     | 100,20 | chr11 | 72209575  | T       | 1        | 0      | Isocortex_1 |
     | 100,20 | chr12 | 100207186 | A       | 5        | 0      | Isocortex_1 |

-  - A summary table presenting the RNA editing index for each brain area and cell type (`mouse_brain.REI.tsv`).
+  - A summary table presenting the RNA editing index for each region and cell type (`.REI.tsv`).

     | Region       | Coverage | Edited | REI     |
     | :------------ | :-------- | :------ | :------- |